mlandry1/CarND/CarND-Behavioral-Cloning-P3/README.md

 | 2 |<img src=./examples/recoverytrack2step2.png  width="1200">|
 | 3 |<img src=./examples/recoverytrack2step3.png  width="1200">|

 During training, I noticed that I was suceptible to choose sharper recovery angles if I was driving at lower speed.
 I believe this is a natural driving reflex based on reaction and actuating time.
-Since I didn't want my model to start oscillating from one edge of the road to the other, I decided to remove the images and steering angles that have been recorded at speeds below 10mph (model.py line 342 ).
+Since I didn't want my model to start oscillating from one edge of the road to the other, I decided to remove the images and steering angles that have been recorded at speeds below 10mph (*model.py* line 119-130 and 342).

 To augment the data set, I also flipped images and angles thinking that this would cancel the steering angle occurence bias as we can see in the following images:
 <img src=./examples/histo_before_flip.png  width="1000">